WhalerDAO/tree-contracts/README.md

 (You can picture this as if you burnt your TREEs, its ashes would act as nutrients and make the remaining trees grow taller :D)

 Of course, this does not mean that nobody will ever burn their TREE: when the market price of TREE goes below the price you can burn TREE at, you can generate a profit through arbitrage (buying TREE on the market and burning them).
-When someone performs this arbitrage, not only would TREE's price increase due to the decreased supply, it would also increase because you can now get more yUSD from burning TREE.
+When someone performs this arbitrage, not only would TREE's price increase due to the decreased supply, it would also increase because you can now get more dai from burning TREE.

 Quadratic burning efficiently uses the reserve to maintain an upwards price pressure, incentivizes long-term holding, and protects holders against dump-happy whales.